BenderScript/envoybigbook/workload-identity/README.md

 # Tutorial

-This example demonstrates how to use Envoy P{roxy and Authz server to create a soft boundary around an application in order to create or provide workload identity.
+This example demonstrates how to use Envoy P{roxy and Authz server to create a soft boundary around an application in order to create or provide **workload identity**.

 ## 1. Network Diagram